GEHA | October 4, 2018

 Talk to your doctor today to make your plan to quit.
 If you need to find an in-network provider to prescribe cessation medication or to provide counseling, use our online Find Care tool.

 For tips and advice on how to quit smoking, check out any of these helpful resources:

 - 1-800-QUIT-NOW – This quit line for support in quitting offers free quit coaching, a free quit plan, free educational materials and referrals to local resources.

 - smokefree.gov – Smokefree.gov allows you to choose the help that best fits your needs.

 - cancer.org – Browse this page for help - for yourself or anyone you know who's trying to quit.

 - truthinitiative.org – 10 steps to successfully make a plan to quit smoking.

 - lung.org – The American Lung Association offers resources to help smokers figure out their reasons for quitting and then take the big step of quitting for good.

-For more information, call GEHA Customer Service at (800) 821-6136 or consult your GEHA Plan Brochure.
-For more information on the FEHB tobacco cessation benefit, click OPM's Quit Smoking webpage.
+For more information, call GEHA Customer Care at 800.821.6136 or consult your GEHA Plan Brochure.
+For more information on the FEHB tobacco cessation benefit, visit OPM's Quit Smoking webpage.